rmelick/public-example-microservice/README.md

 # public-example-django
-A variation on the django app, for use in the docker-local-dev blog.
+A variation on the django app, for use in the docker-local-dev [blog post](https://engineering.vida.com/blog/docker-local-dev).

 1. Uses mysql instead of postgres
 2. Makes a call to the main webapp to simulate being a microservice